robert17/iotf-rtd/docs/libraries/python_cli_for_apps.rst

 Subscribing to device events
 -------------------------------------------------------------------------------
 By default, this will subscribe to all events from all connected devices.
-Use the type, id and event parameters to control the scope of the subscription.
+Use the type, id, event and msgFormat parameters to control the scope of the subscription.
 A single client can support multiple subscriptions.